astropy/astropy/docs/cosmology/index.rst

 cosmology for the current Python session.

-If you haven't set a current cosmology using one of the methods described above, then the cosmology module will use the 7-year WMAP parameters and print a warning message letting you know this.
+If you haven't set a current cosmology using one of the methods described above, then the cosmology module will use the 9-year WMAP parameters and print a warning message letting you know this.
 For example, if you call a convenience function without setting the current cosmology or using the `cosmo=` keyword you see the following
 message:

   >>> from astropy import cosmology
   >>> cosmology.lookback_time(1)  # lookback time in Gyr at z=1
-  WARNING: No default cosmology has been specified, using 7-year WMAP.
+  WARNING: No default cosmology has been specified, using 9-year WMAP.
   [astropy.cosmology.core]
-  7.787766946
+  7.846670734240066

-The 9-year WMAP and Planck 2013 cosmologies are also available
+The Planck 2013 cosmology is also available

-  >>> from astropy.cosmology import WMAP9   # WMAP 9-year
-  >>> WMAP9.lookback_time(2).value          # lookback time in Gyr at z=2
-  10.442114507
   >>> from astropy.cosmology import Planck13  # Planck 2013
   >>> Planck13.lookback_time(2).value       # lookback time in Gyr at z=2
   10.522149614